 Please note: The schedule is flexible, and may be altered to suit the needs of the group.
 Children and educators will be planning additional activities, such as field trips to the beach or Ruckle Farm, inviting special guest presenters (e.g. musicians, artists, etc,), baking or yoga at Beaver Point Hall, and more!

-You can download this program description as part of our registration form in PDF format here.
+You can download this program description in PDF format here.